Phineas and Ferb the Movie: Across the 2nd Dimension: Music

 The soundtrack album for Phineas and Ferb the Movie: Across the 2nd Dimension, including eight songs heard in the film and 14 songs from the series, was released on August 4, 2011.
 Guns N' Roses guitarist Slash co-wrote and performed a song for the soundtrack titled "Kick It Up a Notch", while the song "I Walk Away", which is heard in the film, is not included in the soundtrack.
 A song cut from the film, "Mysterious Force", is included.

 Walmart sells a version of the soundtrack with 10 extra songs.

 Release

 Disney Channel

 The film premiered on August 5, 2011, in Canada and Hong Kong, on August 27, 2011, in Singapore, the Philippines, and Malaysia, on September 25, 2011, in India, on September 30, 2011, in the United Kingdom, Ireland, Australia, and New Zealand, and on November 5, 2011, in South Africa.
-In Spain, the movie premiered on December 2, 2011, as the film already had a theatrical release in this country on August 31, making Spain the only country with a theatrical release of the movie.
+In Spain, the movie premiered on December 2, 2011, as the film already had a theatrical release in this country on August 31.